-Grape Collective sat down with Adriano to learn more about how this centuries-old winery is taking care of its land for future generations — all while making some pretty amazing wine!
+Grape Collective sat down with Adriano to learn more about how this centuries-old winery is taking care of its land and producing some pretty amazing wine.

 Lisa Denning: Tell me about your background and how you got into wine.

 Adriano Zago: I have been passionate about plants since I was very young.
 The forms, color and behavior of all plants opened my eyes into a sort of magical world.
 It all made sense to me and I started to study agriculture, viticulture and oenology in college and then at the University of Padova.

 An agronomist’s specialty is how to grow something and I specialize in vines.
 The vine took a special place for me of all the plants because I had never found so much culture and tradition linked to a single plant.
 The vine, and then wine, is for me a special opportunity to work and study plants and human beings at the same time.
 In Italy, and in a good part of Europe, the evolution of man is superimposable with the history of wine.

 I finished my studies and got my degree in Montpellier, France.
 I then discovered and studied biodynamics around the world, especially in France, New Zealand and India where I lived after graduation.
 There weren’t many biodynamic wineries in Italy and I became passionate about biodynamic farming.
 The challenge is to integrate the vision of biodynamics in all scientific and classical knowledge.
 I think my challenge was to be able to integrate everything about making good wine with biodynamic preparations in the concept of farming.

 What is your role at Avignonesi?

 I'm a consultant for all biodynamic activities and agronomy since the beginning of Virginie's history at Avignonesi.